 Watch above to find out the story of how Gafni came to build his game-changing cardboard bike.

 Gafni found that by folding or layering commercial-grade cardboard several times you reinforce the cardboard and give it strength.
 A frame design, for instance, could then be cut or shaped from this reinforced cardboard.

 Once cut the bike parts are stiffened with a special varnish resin mixture to increase durability and strength.
 Finally a waterproof coating and lacquered paint is added to make the part ready for assembly.

-The frame, the wheels, handlebar and saddle on Gafni's single-speed bike are all made of cardboard.
-The brakes, tyres and drivetrain are made of other materials.
-The finished bike comes in at a weight of 9kg.
+The frame, wheels, handlebar and saddle on Gafni's single-speed bike are all made of cardboard.
+The brakes, tires and drivetrain are made of other materials.
+The finished bike comes in at a weight of 20 pounds.